 A good technique for pronunciation and speaking practice is to play an individual recorded sentence and then try to repeat it yourself.

 Try recording yourself with an application such as Audacity and compare yourself to native speakers.
 Don’t try to say things really fast as a beginner though!
 Try to repeat things that are recorded slowly.

 Start small with 30 minutes of studying Chinese per day.
 You want to study only as long as you are having fun and enjoying the process.
 The more you study, the faster you will improve.
 But the more you enjoy studying, the more you will study.

 It is far better to do 30 minutes a day than to do 3 or 4 hours in a single sitting once a week and risking burnout.
 Do your best to make learning Chinese part of your daily ritual.

 Check out my post on one-month challenges for how to make learning a language a habit as additional motivation for studying Chinese.

-Last thing is to be consistent in how you learn.
-Once you find a method of learning, you want to stick to it.
-By sticking to a regular routine, you are more likely to remember what you have learned and be able to expand on your knowledge of Chinese with new content.
+The last thing is to be consistent in how you learn.
+Once you find a method of learning, stick to it.
+By sticking to a regular routine, you are more likely to remember what you have learned and can expand your knowledge of Chinese with new content.